aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Install the migration scripts project dependencies and build the project

-- Ensure you are still on the `lza-migration` branch and navigate to the directory which contains the migration scripts:
+- Ensure you are still on the `asea-lza-migration` branch and navigate to the directory which contains the migration scripts:
   ```
   cd aws-secure-environment-accelerator
   git checkout lza-migration